apache/druid/docs/ingestion/schema-design.md

 approximate distinct counts, and you'll reduce your storage footprint.

 Sketches reduce memory footprint at query time because they limit the amount of data that needs to be shuffled between servers.
-For example, in a quantile computation, instead of needing to send all data points to a central location, so they can be sorted and the quantile can be computed, Druid instead only needs to send a sketch of the points.
+For example, in a quantile computation, instead of needing to send all data points to a central location so that they can be sorted and the quantile can be computed, Druid instead only needs to send a sketch of the points.
 This can reduce data transfer needs to mere kilobytes.

 For details about the sketches available in Druid, see the